ericywl/sutd-coin/README.md

 ## Pre-resquisites

-If using blockchain.ova, you'll need to `pip install monsterurl` to install a random name generator that we use to identify nodes.
+If using blockchain.ova, you'll need to do `pip install monsterurl` to install a random name generator that we use to identify nodes.

 ## Usage